wes648/Westerfit.jl/README.md

 ### Second Order Parameters
 The second order Hamiltonian of westerfit is hardcoded.
 You can comment out any lines with # but the number of lines must remain fixed in this section.
-All the parameters default to zero and there are some internal transformations that occure upon initializing the code.
+All the parameters default to zero and there are some internal transformations that occur upon initializing the code.

 $A$, $B$, and $C$ are the rotational constants corresponding to the $z$, $x$, and $y$ molecule fixed axes respectively.
 $D_{ab}$ is the off-diagonal rotational constant for the Rho Axis Method.